honzachalupa/SwiftWebView/README.md

 SwiftWebView offers three control variants:

-- `.fixed`: Shows controls at the top of the view
+- `.fixed`: Shows controls fixed at the top of the view
-- `.floating`: Shows floating controls (useful for overlay UI)
+- `.closable`: Shows controls that can be collapsed/expanded with a button
-- `.hidden`: Hides all controls
+- `.hidden`: Hides all controls (default)

 ```swift
 // With fixed controls